Webstore Vs Marketplace: Which one to choose?

 - Selling on 3rd parties aggregator websites like Amazon, eBay, Walmart, Wish, Etsy, etc.

 A lot of new sellers choose marketplaces to first offer their products to the customers and it makes a lot of sense too.
-As per USPS and comScore combined study found out that 97% customers first browse products on marketplaces before making an end-purchase.
+As per USPS and comScore combined study found out that 97% of customers first browse products on marketplaces before making an end-purchase.
 Selling on marketplaces has its advantages which as follows:

-Easy to get Started:
+Easy to get started:

-One doesn’t require purchasing domain name, hosting name and other intricacies involved with setting up their websites and then run targeted marketing comfort which can be daunting for a beginner.
+One doesn’t require a purchasing domain name, hosting name and other intricacies involved with setting up their websites and then run targeted marketing comfort which can be daunting for a beginner.

 Attracting a customer to your website requires expertise.
 A State of the Inbound 2018 studies found out that 61% marketers attracting their relevant audiences and leads their biggest challenge.

 However, the marketplaces have their loyal customer base.
 A large portion of it revisits frequently to make repeated purchases.
-Some of the marketplaces have universal buyer persona which means people of all kind, interest and walks of life come to purchase at these marketplaces, whereas some of them cater to a specific buyer persona so they are termed as niche marketplaces.
+Some of the marketplaces have universal buyer persona which means people of all kind, interest, and walks of life come to purchase at these marketplaces, whereas some of them cater to a specific buyer persona so they are termed as niche marketplaces.

 As a result, when you list products on these marketplaces, products appear in their mobile apps as well.
-This helps you to get impressions for your products on mobile as well which invariably increase the revenue.
+This helps you to get impressions for your products on mobile as well which invariably increases the revenue.

 Wide Payments Options: